Keyboard shortcuts

 Press Esc to hide this help

-The Ethereum Virtual Machine (EVM) is a stack-based virtual CPU that executes Ethereum bytecode.
-This bytecode is the compiled form of Ethereum smart contracts, usually written in Solidity, Vyper, or another EVM-compatible language.
+The Ethereum Virtual Machine (EVM) is a stack-based virtual CPU that executes Ethereum bytecode, the compiled form of smart contracts written in Solidity, Vyper, or another EVM-compatible language.

 At the lowest level: